vipulnaik/diet-exercise-health/profile-information/health-profile.md

 I have a lean, athletic appearance.
-My waist size is at the "small" end, with shorts/trousers sizes of 28 and 30 generally working for me, and 32 being manageable with a tight belt.
+My waist size is at the "small" end, with shorts/trousers sizes of 28 and 30 generally working for me, with 28 being the most preferred (no belt needed), 30 needing a loose belt, and 32 being manageable with a tight belt.
 I do not have a paunch.

 ## Dental status